Lady Business: Cheri Sicard, Activist and Author of Mary Jane: The Complete Marijuana Handbook for Women

 Share this with your friends

 Not only is Cheri Sicard the author of the newly released book Mary Jane: The Complete Marijuana Handbook for Women but she is also also an activist of the highest regard.
-When she is not writing, she is protesting the drug war and constantly working to free those with egregious sentences caught in the crosshairs of the war on cannabis consumers through her advocacy work with reform organizations like CAN-DO Foundation (Clemency for All Non-violent Drug Offenders) and Orange County (CA) NORML.
+When she is not writing, she is protesting the drug war and constantly working to free those with egregious sentences caught in the crosshairs of the war on cannabis consumers through her advocacy work with many reform organizations.
 We are proud to feature her in Lady Business because classin’ up the joint means more than just being a fan of cannabis, it means fighting for the greater good and evolving our civil liberties to reflect a more compassionate and sensible future.
 Please buy her book and support this incredible bad ass who’s actively changing the culture with everything she does.

 LADYBUD MAGAZINE: Your new book Mary Jane: The Complete Marijuana Handbook for Women was just recently released and it is a wonderful book full of cultural history, connoisseur tips, as well as activism and parenting advice.
 What was the process like for you this time as opposed to all the other books you’ve written?